 Dear Students and Families,

-As we plan for fall quarter, caring for our students will be a guiding principle of every decision we make and the health, safety and well-being of all members of our community—students, faculty and staff—will remain paramount.
+As we prepare for the fall, caring for our students will be a guiding principle of every decision we make and the health, safety and well-being of all members of our community—students, faculty and staff—will remain paramount.
 We will pay particular attention to the needs of our most at-risk and more vulnerable community members and families.
 For faculty and staff to best serve you, we must do our best to help keep them safe and well.
 In all circumstances, we will continue to follow state directives and act according to the guidelines and best practices set by public health officials.

 In the coming weeks, we will provide more specifics on the measures we are taking in areas such as testing, enhanced disinfecting protocols and the de-densification of campus to help keep all members of our campus community healthy and safe.

+Thank you for taking this journey with us, unexpected as it has been at times.
+I truly believe we are becoming an even stronger Seattle University community.
 We will continue to share updates on our plan for reopening in the fall.
-In the meantime, please know that you have my best wishes and prayers.
+In the meantime, you and your loved ones have my best wishes and prayers.

 Stephen V. Sundborg, S.J.